-During her early studies she performed at the Wigmore Hall, London and sang at St Mark’s Basilica, Venice.
-Whilst at the Guildhall School of Music and Drama she performed several times on BBC Radio 3, including for a festival of the works of Elliot Carter, developing her long standing interest in contemporary music, furthered by performing works by Frank Martin with the LPO Future Firsts at the Purcell Room, London.
-She continues to explore the 20th century and contemporary repertoire of the cello alongside a passion for the early repertoire of the voice and her bowed string instruments.
+During her early studies she toured internationally in Europe and Canada, performed at the Wigmore Hall, London and sang at St Mark’s Basilica, Venice.
+Whilst at the Guildhall School of Music and Drama she performed several times on BBC Radio 3, including for a festival of the works of Elliot Carter, developing her long-standing interest in contemporary music, furthered by performing works by Frank Martin with the LPO Future Firsts at the Purcell Room, London.

-It was her extensive exploration of Bach’s cello suites during performances throughout the UK and Europe that led her to investigate historical performance practices on baroque cello and later viola da gamba and nyckelharpa.
-This specialism gave her in 2012 the opportunity to perform the premiere of two previously unknown arias by Vivaldi recently discovered at Berkeley Castle, Gloucestershire on BBC1’s ‘Britain’s Hidden Heritage’ and she performed as soprano, nyckelharpa and viola da gamba player with the Mediaeval Baebes from 2013-16.
-Current projects include Tapestry – a duo with Catherine Groom Horsewood (Wolf Hall, The Globe); and Khronicles – a rock/folk band with Emily Alice Ovenden (Pythia, Mediaeval Baebes) and Stephen Yates (Guitar magazine’s Guitarist of the Year).
+It was her extensive exploration of Bach’s cello suites during performances throughout the UK and Europe that led her to investigate historical performance practices on baroque cello and later viola da gamba, vielle, nyckelharpa and hurdy gurdy.
+This specialism gave her in 2012 the opportunity to perform the premiere of two previously unknown arias by Vivaldi recently discovered at Berkeley Castle, Gloucestershire on BBC1’s ‘Britain’s Hidden Heritage’.
+Between 2013 and 2016, she was part of early choral ensemble, the Mediaeval Baebes with whom she has toured worldwide, made both national and international TV appearances and several recordings.

-In 2014 Anna released her first album ‘With love…’ with pianist Jonathan Musgrave featuring some of the most loved works in the repertoire for soprano and cello.
+In 2014 Anna released a classical album “With love…” with pianist Jonathan Musgrave featuring some of the most loved works in the repertoire for soprano and cello.